Axis war crimes in Italy

-Two of the three Axis powers of World War II—Nazi Germany and their Fascist Italian allies—committed war crimes in the Kingdom of Italy.
+Two of the three major Axis powers of World War II—Nazi Germany and their Fascist Italian allies—committed war crimes in the Kingdom of Italy.

 Research funded by the German government and published in 2016 found the number of victims of Nazi war crimes in Italy to be 22,000, double the previously estimated figure.
 Most victims were Italian civilians, sometimes in retaliation for partisan attacks, and Italian Jews.
 This figure does not include Italian military internees: approximately 40,000 of them died in German captivity.